-#i/bin/sh
+first.sh This file looks through all the file

+This file looks through all the file

+as in the current

-first.sh # This file looks through all the # directory for the string POSIX, # files to the standard output. files in and then the cur prints those
+directory for the string POSIX, and then prints those

+files to the standard output.

-for file in
+or file in

-do
+2

 if grap -q POSIX \$file

 then

 more Sfile

-EL
+EL .

-done

-exit 0
+one